paolobasso99/BetterTheatre/README.md

 Copyright
 ====

-BetterTheatre is released under the [MIT License](https://opensource.org/licenses/MIT).
+BetterTheatre is released under the AGPL-3.0 License License.

 Do not copy and/or distribute without credit the Author.